matdombrock/angler.fish/fishfinder/README.md

     - Should also support `open` for macOS
 - Option to execute with args, maybe should be the default for exec?
     - Could drop to > [cmd] ...
-- Goto command to jump to a specific directory
-    - Maybe replace the 'home' option
 - This is becoming hard to maintain
     - It may be easier if implemented in a way that cant be sourced cleanly
     - In other words, not as a single top level function